FractalBlocks/FractalWeb/PROTOCOL.md

 # FractalWeb Protocol

+# Client - Client

+- Client

 ## Client - Server

+/friend: Friend request

+- Client send an HTTP-POST request to Server `hub/` with an WebRTC offer in the body

+/hub: Connection

 - Client send an HTTP-POST request to Server `hub/` with an WebRTC offer in the body
 - Server returns the WebRTC answer and candidate in the response body